 The MiRider One is a very impressive folding e-bike – it packs down in under a minute, it's one of the lightest models around, and it's remarkably affordable.
 It's extremely comfortable to ride as well, and when we tested it, we were surprised at just how solid its magnesium alloy frame felt.
 There are no compromises; it doesn't feel like a folding bike at all.

 The MiRider One's power controls are simple to use, and all within easy reach of your thumb.
 When it's time to pack the bike away, the frame folds neatly in half, the seat post retracts, and the handlebar stem folds down.
 The pedals also fold in, and the whole neat package can be tucked inside a weatherproof case.
 It doesn't have the range for a long touring holiday, but if you're looking for a folding e-bike for everyday riding, the MiRider One is the best around.

-- Read our full MiRider One review
+Read our full MiRider One review

 The Mate City is a real conversation, as our reviewer discovered, with its stylish frame (available in a range of subtle and not-so subtle paint colors) attracting a lot of admirers.
 It's solidly built too, with a robust frame that packs down fast, and is easily adjusted to suit your height and preferred riding position.

 A small LCD display on the handlebars displays the battery status, your speed, and the time and distance of your current trip.
 It's a handy addition that avoids the need to mount your phone on the bike, which is always a little risky if you're prone to forgetfulness and accidentally leave your handset behind.

 The downside is that the Mate City is seriously weighty, tipping the scale at 22.5kg with the battery attached.
 You won't be breezing up and down stairs with it, but if your main reason for choosing a folding e-bike is ease of storage at either end of your journey, it's definitely worth your consideration.